AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/understanding-web-personalization/web-personalization-overview.md

 ## Introduction {#introduction}

-For new Marketo customers, Real-Time Personalization is divided into four apps, accessed using these two tiles: Web Personalization and ContentAI.
+For new Marketo customers, [!UICONTROL Real-Time Personalization] is divided into four apps, accessed using these two tiles: [!UICONTROL Web Personalization] and [!UICONTROL ContentAI].

 ![](assets/pasted-image-at-2016-03-23-02-45-pm.png) ![](assets/mlm-homepage-content-ai-281-29.png)

 >[!NOTE]
 >
->Web Personalization and ContentAI are available in all Marketo-supported languages (English, French, German, Japanese, Portuguese, Spanish).
+>[!UICONTROL Web Personalization] and [!UICONTROL ContentAI] are available in all Marketo-supported languages (English, French, German, Japanese, Portuguese, Spanish).

 Existing customers continue to access the apps through the Real-Time Personalization tile until renewal, at which time they will use the login above.

 ![](assets/image2016-2-9-8-3a52-3a32.png)

-When you click the Web Personalization tile, the Dashboard page appears.
-Click the ContentAI tile and you go directly to the Content Recommendations page.
+When you click the [!UICONTROL Web Personalization] tile, the Dashboard page appears.
+Click the [!UICONTROL ContentAI] tile and you go directly to the Content Recommendations page.

 The four apps are:

-* Web Personalization
+* [!UICONTROL Web Personalization]
-* Account-Based Web Marketing
+* [!UICONTROL Account-Based Web Marketing]
-* Website Retargeting
+* [!UICONTROL Website Retargeting]
-* ContentAI
+* [!UICONTROL ContentAI]

-The **Web Personalization** tile is your access point for creating personalized web campaigns.
+The **[!UICONTROL Web Personalization]** tile is your access point for creating personalized web campaigns.
 Account-Based Web Marketing and Web Retargeting.
 You can add content on the Content Analytics page.

-**Account-Based Web Marketing** works with Web Personalization and features Named Accounts.
+**[!UICONTROL Account-Based Web Marketing]** works with Web Personalization and features Named Accounts.
 The Named Accounts page provides graphical information on existing customers, total engagements, and organizational trends, as well as a list of the accounts.
 You can create new named accounts there as well.

-**Website Retargeting** gives you the power to remarket to segmented audiences.
+**[!UICONTROL Website Retargeting]** gives you the power to remarket to segmented audiences.
 You can set segments, but can’t use Named Accounts in the filter.

-**ContentAI** is the place to give content recommendations.
+**[!UICONTROL ContentAI]** is the place to give content recommendations.
 You can add content easily to the Content Recommendations page.

 >[!NOTE]
 >
->To access Account-Based Web Marketing or Website Retargeting, you must click the Web Personalization tile, even if you don’t have the Web Personalization app.
+>To access [!UICONTROL Account-Based Web Marketing] or [!UICONTROL Website Retargeting], you must click the [!UICONTROL Web Personalization] tile, even if you don’t have the [!UICONTROL Web Personalization] app.

 ## Organizations {#organizations}